sumaris-net/sumaris-pod/src/site/markdown/pod.md

   5. Congratulations !

-     Your Pod should now be running..
+     Your Pod should now be running.

      A welcome page should also be visible at the address [http://localhost:8080](http://localhost:8080):